Table of Contents

 Handloom:Pure Banarasi sarees are handcrafted.
-The finest silk (Katan) sarees weaved with the gold and silver brocade or zari.
+The finest silk (Katan) sarees were woven with the gold and silver brocade or zari.
 These sarees are expensive because of their craftsmanship (Karigari) and real material is used.
-The sarees take a long time to weaves.
+The sarees take a long time to weave.
 It depends on the design of the saree.
 Some designs can take more than a month or six months.
-Finest silk(Katan) is most costly, The pure silk also has categorized into different grades.
+Finest silk(Katan) is the most costly, The pure silk also has been categorized into different grades.

 Designs:In Banarasi sarees bright silk yarns are used with brocade or zari.
-The designs are inspired by Mugal era designing.
-Intricate weaving floral and foliage motifs, paisley and polka dots, bel and kalga, elephant and human figures, palki and musical instruments motifs, geometric and abstract pattern, metallic visual effects, jaal work(bel and patti), mina work (Minakari) are mostly used in designing.
+The designs are inspired by Mugal era design.
+Intricate weaving floral and foliage motifs, paisley and polka dots, bel and kalga, elephant and human figures, palki and musical instruments motifs, geometric and abstract pattern, metallic visual effects, jaal work(bel and Patti), mina work (Minakari) are mostly used in designing.

 Color pallet:Mostly Banarasi sarees are bright and colorful, but pale and soft shades are also made.
-There are different kinds of shade is being used like single color, dual shades, multicolor, light and dark combinations, by-color shades in the variable portion, etc. A lot of colorful and experimental techniques are used.
-The sarees can be customized according to customers choice.
+There are different kinds of shade being used like single color, dual shades, multicolor, light and dark combinations, by-color shades in the variable portion, etc. A lot of colorful and experimental techniques are used.
+The sarees can be customized according to customers’ choices.

-Power loom Banarasi:The sarees intertwining with the help of a machine is called power loom.
-Due to the high demand of Banarasi sarees, merchandise units are producing sarees by using synthetic material at a faster rate and at a cheaper cost for the market.
-This artificial Banarasi sarees are available at a cost of 2000/- to 6000/- approx. This kind of artificial sarees is quite heavier in weight.
+Power loom Banarasi:The sarees intertwine with the help of a machine called a power loom.
+Due to the high demand for Banarasi sarees, merchandise units are producing sarees by using synthetic material at a faster rate and at a cheaper cost for the market.
+These artificial Banarasi sarees are available at a cost of 2000/- to 6000/- approx. This kind of artificial sarees is quite heavier in weight.
 So friends, be aware while choosing your first Banarasi.

 In India lots of authentic saree stores are available.
 Chose your Banarasi, whether you are buying a handloom or power loom.
 According to that fix your budget for buying.
 Real Banarasi is quite costly as compared to power loom.
 If you are buying handcrafted Banarasi check the authentic GI certificate before buying.
-Those who cut their budget can choose power loom banarasi also.
+Those who cut their budget can choose power looms banarasi also.
 These beautiful sarees are available in numerous styles and shades.
-The Banarasi sarees paired with traditional jewelry, It shows a complete divine look that enhances the beauty of a woman.
+The Banarasi sarees paired with traditional jewelry show a complete divine look that enhances the beauty of a woman.

 - The saris should be kept hanging in your wardrobe.
 This increases the lifespan of your Banarasi sarees even more.